Can You Use Your Credit Card in Fiji?© FijiPocketGuide.com

 • American Express

-However, there are some credit card brands that are accepted in Fiji.
+However, there are some credit card brands that are rarely accepted in Fiji.
 Avoid using credit cards from the following brands:

 • Discover

-Credit Card Charges
+Credit Card Charges in Fiji

 Seasoned travellers will know that the bank issuing your credit card often has a fee for a “foreign currency service” or something similar, each time you make a transaction overseas.
 So check with your bank what the percentage is for using your credit card in Fiji.
-It’s usually a fee of 1-3% of the transaction in your home currency.
+It’s usually a 1-3% fee of the transaction in your home currency.
 This fee is often also applied when using an ATM in Fiji.

 Because of these additional fees, many travellers to Fiji consider using an alternative payment method.
 See What is the Best Payment Method in Fiji? for more advice.